RoiRendal/RoiRendal/README.md

+---

 <div align="center">
-  <h3>Hey there!</h3>
+  <h1>Hey there!</h1>
 </div>

 ---
-This account is dedicated to creating necessary repositories for completing and complying with several subjects in BSIT from 1st year to 4th year.
+This account is targeted to creating necessary repositories for completing and complying with several subjects in BSIT from 1st year to 4th year.

 ---